SIVASAMBAVI/VSDS-QUADRON-INTERN/README.md

 *************************************************************************************************************************************************************************************************************************************
 ## TASK 6:-

-Here's the updated documentation for "Clock Cycle Divider: Crafting a Digital Clock Divider Circuit" using a RISC-V processor without an FPGA board or external clock:
+Here's the updated documentation for "Clock Cycle Divider: Crafting a Digital Clock Divider Circuit" using a RISC-V processor without external clock:

 ### Project Name